18F/adr-automation/README.md

 records (ADRs).
 There is also an issue template to help teams draft consistent ADRs.

+By using the template together with the actions, you can manage the drafting, acceptance, and recording of ADRs automatically.

 ### Issue template

 The best way to use the issue template is to copy it from